JoFitTech/Cryptique/README.md

 - "Password is too short!"
 - "Password does not contain a special character!"
 - "Good job!
 Your password contains a band name!"
-- "Password does not contain a name from the course WI24A3!"
+- "Password does not contain a surname from the course WI24A3!"

 This output provides actionable insights for improving password creation.